 - The actual amount spent for comprehensive EHS software systems ranged from $70,000 to $10,000,000, while the amount spent for an issue-specific system ranged from $6,125 to $250,000

-One of the first decisions you'll have to make when it comes to EHS software is whether you want a custom or commercially available solution.
-We've created an entire guide dedicated to helping you decide, but here's what you need to know in terms of pricing:
+If you’re in the market for an EHS software system, you might ask yourself: “Do I really need a custom system, or am I willing to consider buying software off-the-shelf?”
+We've created an entire guide dedicated to helping you decide, but here's what you need to know in a nutshell: